matiaskorhonen/middleman-on-heroku/README.md

 Read the tutorial here: <http://randomerrata.com/post/56163474367/middleman-on-heroku>

 That will probably be enough.
-If you want to dig into the steps, the after each step I committed the changes and tagged the commit with which step it was.
+If you want to dig into the steps, then after each step I committed the changes and tagged the commit with which step it was.

 The code changes after each step in that tutorial are tagged in this repo.